VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `--compile-only-jar`, `--compile-only-jars`, `--extra-compile-only-jar`

+`SHOULD have` per Scala Runner specification

 Add extra JARs in the compilaion class path.
 Mainly using to run code in managed environments like Spark not to include certain depenencies on runtime ClassPath.

 ### `--extra-source-jars`

 Aliases: `--source-jar`, `--source-jars`, `--extra-source-jar`

+`SHOULD have` per Scala Runner specification

 Add extra source JARs